 Prognosis

-Patients with uncomplicated malaria, especially with timely diagnosis, treatment, and proper compliance, usually recover from malaria without consequences.
-The mortality rate for uncomplicated malaria is low, around 0.1%.[3][6]
-The mortality rate rises steeply once the patient develops signs and symptoms of severe falciparum malaria.
-Adults have higher mortality rates and more frequent multisystem involvement than children, with mortality rates being 18.5% and 9.7%, respectively.[20]
-The two main determinants reflecting the outcome for both adults and children were found to be the level of consciousness assessed by coma scales and the degree of metabolic acidosis, assessed clinically by breathing pattern or more precisely with measurement of bicarbonate, base deficit, and plasma lactate.[13]
-While the general mortality of treated severe malaria is between 10% to 20%, the mortality in pregnant women reaches approximately 50%.[18]
+With timely diagnosis, treatment, and adherence, patients with uncomplicated malaria usually recover without sequelae.
+The mortality rate rises steeply once the patient develops signs and symptoms of severe malaria, particularly in the case of P falciparum infection.
+Adults have higher mortality rates and more frequent multisystem involvement than children, with mortality rates of 18.5% and 9.7%, respectively.[21]
+Results from studies found that the 2 main determinants of outcomes for both adults and children are the level of consciousness assessed by coma scales and the degree of metabolic acidosis, assessed clinically by breathing pattern or, more precisely, by measurement of bicarbonate levels, base deficit, and plasma lactate levels.[14]
+Although the general mortality rate of treated severe malaria is between 10% and 20%, the mortality rate in pregnant women reaches approximately 50%.[19]

 Complications

-- Non-cardiogenic pulmonary edema, acute respiratory distress syndrome (ARDS), and hypoxia[13]
+- Noncardiogenic pulmonary edema, acute respiratory distress syndrome, and hypoxia [14]

 - Electrolyte and fluid abnormalities [14]